AidinHamedi/Advanced-Arduino-DataLogger/README.md

+<h3>🚧 I highly advise against using my code.
+It's absolute dogsh**t, I wrote it back in 2021 when I was just starting 🥲 🚧</h3>

 # Arduino Advanced Datalogger

 This project is an advanced datalogger that logs temperature, humidity, and air pressure.
 It uses an Adafruit SHT31 sensor for temperature and humidity, and a BMP180 for air pressure.